riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 Over the course of putting this in place, I made sure to put in some guardrails to make sure I'm using this as expected.
 The first are simple ones: have 11ty throw an error if I try to use my `dither` shortcode for any files that are not PNGs, don't let 11ty build successfully if I've used my `dither` shortcode without generating the corresponding twin image, don't dither an already dither image, &c.

-I've also realized just how big the images I was adding from my iPhone were, so I've added a small manual step of reducing the size of the `.HEIC` files when I convert them to `.PNG` on my machine.
+I've also realized just how big the images I was adding from my iPhone were, so I've added a small manual step of reducing the size of the `.heic` files when I convert them to `.png` on my machine.
 I didn't think to do this originally and that's part of why the files I've added to my previous travel posts are so large.
-I'm leaving those in place, but going forward my goal is to keep any new images to below `1MB` per image to keep things zippy.
+I'm leaving those in place, but going forward my goal is to keep any new images to below `1MB` per image to keep things snappy.

 Thanks for reading to the end!
-As a small token of appreciation for reading to the end of this post, here's a dithered image of my dog Myron watching me work on this project:
+As a small token of appreciation, here's my dog Myron watching me work on this project:

 {% dither "/img/blog/2024/how-i-dithered-myron.png" %}